icmpnorequest/Pytorch_BERT_Text_Classification/README.md

 # Pytorch_BERT_Text_Classification
-It is a repository to store text classification code with BERT and BERT-related pertained models.
+It is a repository to store text classification code with BERT and BERT-related pre-tained models.
 <br></br>
 ## BERT Description

 BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained model developed by Google.
 With BERT, we could complete a wide range of tasks in NLP by fine-tuning the pretrained model, such as question answering, language inference text classification and etc.